 How does one identify the symptoms of tooth infection?

-There are several symptoms that indicate that one may be suffering from a tooth infection.
-Here are the symptoms of tooth infection:
+There are several symptoms that indicate you may be suffering from a tooth infection.
+These symptoms include:

-- Severe sensitivity to hold and cold beverages.
+- Severe sensitivity to temperature, especially hot and cold beverages

 What does a root canal procedure involve?

-A root canal procedure aims at removing any signs of infection that may be leading to the damage of teeth from the inside.
-The procedure comes under the category of endodontics and is generally performed by a trained endodontist.
+A root canal procedure works to remove any signs of infection that may be leading to the damage of teeth from the inside.
+This treatment is a type of endodontic therapy, and is typically performed by an endodontist – a dental specialist who focuses on treating problems of the dental pulp and tooth roots.